Consensys/doc.goquorum/docs/Reference/Cakeshop/Configuration.md

 ## Initial Nodes

-When Cakeshop starts for the first time, it will not actually know which node(s) it is supposed to connect to.
-You will need to click on 'Manage Nodes' in the top right corner of the Cakeshop UI to add nodes by RPC url.
+When Cakeshop starts for the first time, it will not actually know which node it is supposed to connect to.
+You will need to click on 'Manage Nodes' in the top right corner of the Cakeshop UI to add nodes by RPC URL.

 Alternatively, you may provide an initial set of nodes in a JSON file that Cakeshop will use to prepopulate the nodes list.
 This file will only be used if no nodes have previously been added to Cakeshops database.